-NEURO-OPHTHALMOLOGY deals with problems that involve the eye and brain (e.g. the phakomatoses).
-Neuro-ophthalmologists are either eye doctors (ophthalmologists, like Dr. Ing) or brain doctors (neurologists), that have taken extra training in the subspeciality of neuro-ophthalmology.
+NEURO-OPHTHALMOLOGY deals with problems that involve the eye and brain.
+Neuro-ophthalmologists are either ophthalmologists, like Dr. Ing, or neurologists, that have taken extra training in the subspecialty of neuro-ophthalmology.
 Neuro-ophthalmic problems are usually quite complex, and it is difficult to discuss them in adequate detail using this limited amount of space, and without the reader having a medical background.

 In patients with peripheral vision loss after brain injury (hemianopsia or hemianopia), it may be very difficult to restore the side vision.
 There are some “vision restitution” programs available (e.g. NovaVision, VisioCoach), but substantial recovery of peripheral vision is usually limited, and the programs can be expensive.
 “Adaptive” eye movements in to the blind field of vision, or improved motion perception are more likely to occur, than actual return of the lost visual field.